lwturkjr/randprintsc/README.md

-# A script to open a random image on print.sc using selenium, simage sharing for screenshot software lightshot
+# A script to open a random image on print.sc using selenium, is image sharing for screenshot software lightshot
 You need python and pip installed

 pip install -r requirements.txt #Install dependencies